 When you visit a place so distant, it requires thorough planning.
 Do you want to know when is the best time to visit Patagonia so you can get ready for maybe once in a lifetime trip to the end of the world?
 I’m glad you said yes.
 Read on.

 What exactly is Patagonia?

-Most of the area is located in Argentina and by looking on google earth you will notice that Argentinian side is brown – dry desert and farmland.
-On the other hand, Chilean side is green white and hilly – moist,lush forest with tons of fjords and heap of ice.
+Most of the area is located in Argentina and by looking on google earth you will notice that the Argentinian side is brown – dry desert and farmland.
+On the other hand, the Chilean side is green white and hilly – a moist, lush forest with tons of fjords and a heap of ice.
 To be fair, even Argentina has some natural wonders.
 All of them are on the border region with Chile.

-Most resources and tour agencies are trying to sell the idea of only few places such as Torres del Paine, Perito Moreno Glacier, and Tierra del Fuego.
+Most resources and tour agencies are trying to sell the idea of only a few places such as Torres del Paine, Perito Moreno Glacier, and Tierra del Fuego.
 But there is much more to Patagonia than these tourist magnets.
-Selection of best places is listed further in the article.
+The selection of the best places is listed further in the article.

 When is the best time to visit Patagonia?

 For most travellers coming to Patagonia might be their first trip to the southern hemisphere and more especially to the southernmost places in the world of the non-artic continent.

 As you might recall from Geography classes Southern hemisphere has opposite weather compared to the Northern half.
 That means summer is between December and March, winter is between June and September and so on.
 Read the season description and decide on your preferences.